 In information theory, KL divergence has a natural interpretation of the inefficiency of signal compression when the code is constructed using a suboptimal distribution q(x) instead of the correct (but unknown) distribution p(x) according to which the data has been generated.
-However, more often than not, KL divergence is simply considered to be a measure of divergence between two probability distributions.
+However, the KL divergence is often used as a measure of divergence between two probability distributions.
 Although this divergence is not a metric (it is not symmetric and does not satisfy the triangle inequality) it has important theoretical properties in that (i) it is always non-negative and (ii) it is equal to zero if and only if p(x) = q(x).

-The second term in the above equation is simply the (differential) entropy of the true distribution and is not influenced by our choice of the model θ .
+The second term in the above equation is the (differential) entropy of the true distribution and is not influenced by our choice of the model θ .
 The first term, on the other hand, can be expressed as